Heritage Alliance of the New Silk Road

 welcome to

-About the 5th workshop
+About the Workshop

 The conference is open to scholars from all career stages who conduct work in Eurasia.
 We welcome papers from the perspective of contemporary area studies, history and/or archaeology that address any related themes including the following:

-- Empires, states and migration
+- Empires, Orientalism and Architecture

 CONTACT US